Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Results

 \section{Results}

-Table \ref{table:resolution} presents quantitative evaluation of the lateral and axial resolution of the proposed method, over simulated point scatterers and \textit{in-vivo} data.
-As can be seen, our method produces high resolution results on the \textit{in-vivo} data, better than those achieved by NESTA, which is used in \cite{Chernyakova2014} and \cite{Cohen2018} for reconstruction, and even better than DAS beamforming of the fully-sampled data.
+Table \ref{table:resolution} presents a quantitative evaluation of the lateral and axial resolution of the proposed method, averaged over the three models trained per reduction factor.
+The results were calculated for simulated point scatterers and \textit{in-vivo} test data, as detailed in Section \ref{sec:metrics}.
+As can be seen, our method produces high resolution results on the \textit{in-vivo} data, better than those achieved by the iterative NESTA \cite{Nesterov1983AMF, Becker20111}, used in ~\cite{Chernyakova2014,mamistvalov2020compressed} for reconstruction and in many other CS problems, and better than DAS beamforming of the fully-sampled data.
 In fact, they are comparable to MV-beamforming of the fully-sampled data.
-High axial resolution is indicated also by the results over the simulated frames.
-However, over the x9 sampling factor faded halos are detected along the axial direction, and lateral resolution is slightly degraded in comparison to DAS of the fully-sampled data; We believe that these results stem from the fact that the network was not trained on synthetic data.
-Beamformed images of simulated point scatterers, obtained by all approaches, are presented in Fig. \ref{fig:simulated_scatterers}.
+High axial resolution is indicated also by the results over the simulated frames. lateral resolution, however, is slightly degraded in comparison to DAS and MV.

-Table \ref{table:CNR_SSIM} presents quantitative evaluation of contrast and similarity to the target images, assessed on the phantom and \textit{in-vivo} scans, respectively.
-As can be seen, our method yields the best SSIM score at the higher temporal sampling rate, with and without spatial sub-sampling, indicating good resemblance to the fully-sampled MV-beamformed targets.
-It also surpasses MV in terms of contrast, but is slightly degraded in comparison to DAS and NESTA.
-This may result from the improvement in resolution, since bright reflectors in the predicted images are more focused than in the DAS and NESTA images, leading to granularity.
-Comparison views of the beamformed cyst are presented in Fig. \ref{fig:phantom_contrast}, whereas axial and lateral cross-sections are presented in Fig. \ref{fig:cross-sections}.
-The strong resemblance to the target images indicates overall good generalization abilities, since training was not performed on \text{in-silico} data.
+An example frame from the simulated set, reconstructed by all compared methods, is presented in Fig. \ref{fig:simulated_scatterers}.
+There, improved lateral resolution can be seen in the images reconstructed by the suggested method over all reduction factors, in comparison to the NESTA reconstructions.
+In particular, side beams which are present at the NESTA reconstruction of the x11 reduction factor (Fig \ref{fig:simulated_scatterers}, image 5) are not present at all in the suggested method's reconstruction (Fig. \ref{fig:simulated_scatterers}, image 8).
+However, in the image which was sub-sampled by the x9 sampling factor (Fig. \ref{fig:simulated_scatterers}, image 7), axial halos are visually detected.
+We believe that these results stem from the fact that the networks were not trained on synthetic data, and therefore, had a difficulty in compensating for input differences over the temporally-harder dataset.